 How do strong business owners act?
 They speak from the “I….”.
 They act in an adult manner by taking control of situations.
 They have an attitude of “See it, do it, own it”.

 Strong business owners believe in themselves and know that they always have a choice of how to react to a situation, that ultimately the decision is theirs to make and they must then act on it.

 A great example is one of my most successful clients who is generating profits (not turnover!) in excess of £1million per annum.
 He has many of the qualities needed to be a successful businessman:

-- His passion for his business is truly inspiring.
+- Passion for his business is truly inspiring.

-- He is always seeking to solve customer problems, to maximise productivity and to discover the next best thing to help grow his business.
+- Always seeking to solve customer problems, to maximise productivity and to discover the next best thing to help grow his business.

 He is as far away from being a victim than you can possibly be!

 So why did I say in the title to this blog ‘get your oar out’?